 Water Fluoridation and Cancer Risk

-This is a review of the possible link between fluoridation and cancer.
-Other possible health effects of water fluoridation (positive or negative) are not addressed in detail.
-This is not intended as a position statement of the American Cancer Society.
+This is a review of the possible link between water fluoridation and cancer.
+Other possible health effects of fluoridation (positive or negative) are not addressed here.
+This is not a position statement of the American Cancer Society.

 What is fluoride?

 Fluorides are compounds that combine the element fluorine with another substance, usually a metal.
 Examples include sodium fluoride, stannous fluoride, and fluoride monofluorophosphate (MFP fluoride).

 Some fluorides occur naturally in soil, air, or water, although the levels of fluoride can vary widely.
 Just about all water has some fluoride.
 Fluoride is also found in plant and animal food sources.

 Once inside the body, fluorides are absorbed into the blood through the digestive tract.
 They travel through blood and tend to collect in areas high in calcium, such as the bones and teeth.